Davut97/MovieDB/README.md

 - Using CSS and Bootstrap, display the page as a grid with 3 columns (3 movies in the same row)
-- Make it responsive where it displays 2 columns for tablets and 1 column for phones
+- Responsive where it displays 2 columns for tablets and 1 column for phones
-- Style the rest of the page however you like.
-- Add the rating and genres to the movies in the home page and a description when you hover over one of them
+- Rating and genres to the movies in the home page and a description when you hover over one of them

-## Single Movie Page
+## Single Movie Page Feauters:
-We build part of the single movie page for you, but the information isn't totally complete, a few more features are needed:

 - The main 5 actors of the movies in the credit section
 - The movie language